 What we don’t: You get what you pay for in terms of build quality and ice retention.

 Coleman is nearly synonymous with car camping and offers a wide range of products at very reasonable price points.
-In the budget cooler category, we like their 70-quart 316 Series model best.
-For around $75 on Amazon at the time of publishing, you get a generous amount of interior space, Coleman’s Have-a-Seat lid that supports up to 250 pounds (we frequently use our coolers as added seating, so this is a nice touch), and four handy cup holders on top.
+In the budget cooler category, we like their 70-quart Classic Series (formerly called the "316 Series") model best.
+For around $85 on Amazon at the time of publishing, you get a generous amount of interior space, Coleman’s Have-a-Seat lid that supports up to 250 pounds (we frequently use our coolers as added seating, so this is a nice touch), and four handy cup holders on top.
 It’s certainly not a Yeti, but this inexpensive cooler is reasonably durable for the price and will far outperform Styrofoam and other cheaper models.

 Best Small Cooler for Day Trips